Past-The-War-Earth/the-struggle-continues-anew.xyz/README.md

 ## Overall intention:

-With God's help and divine guidance achieving world peace in a continuous and evolutionary manner.
-Encouraging live-saving governable stability with migration paths for the concerned and influencing parties.
+With God's help and divine guidance achieve world peace in a continuous and evolutionary manner.
+Encourage live-saving governable stability with migration paths for the concerned and influencing parties.
-Stimulating industrial growth channels with mission guidelines.
+Stimulate industrial growth channels with mission guidelines.

 ## Reasoning: